Associated with Botanic Garden and Botanical Museum, Freie Universität Berlin

 In the workshops, the participants are introduced first to the subject of food waste by unpacking a basket full of foodstuffs most of which has gone past its best-before date and fruit and vegetables that, according to the criteria of the trade, are not "attractive" enough for sale.
 This is expected to enable a discussion with the students about their own experiences and attitudes towards food consumption.
 For further information, we will also offer photos and statements on different aspects of the subject.

 In the next step, the participants are asked to come up with a film storyboard about food waste.
-After having learned some basics about film technology of Stop-Motion, they start shooting their films using tablet computers, screwed on tripods, with the Stop Motion Studio app.
-To help their imagination, we offer them an abundance of material that can be cinematically animated, such as colorful paper, crayons, toy figures, small trash cans, food packages from a toy shop, various colorful sweets, fruit and vegetables.
+After having learned some basics about film technology of stop-motion, they start shooting their films using tablet computers, screwed on tripods, with the Stop-Motion Studio app.
+To help their imagination, we offer them an abundance of material that can be cinematically animated, such as colourful paper, crayons, toy figures, small trash cans, food packages from a toy shop, various colourful sweets, fruit and vegetables.

 Photo credit: Carla Schulte-Fischedick